pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_credentials/_index.md

 ### Wrapping up

 In this tutorial, we have learned how to create CredentialParams components and manage them by extracting and updating the stored values of the credentials, and deleting their parameters.
+We have also seen how to create and work with a MemoryCredentialStore component.